Macieeej/game-of-life-distributed/README.md

 Implement the Game of Life logic as it was described in the task introduction.
 We suggest starting with a single-threaded implementation that will serve as a starting point in subsequent steps.
 Your Game of Life should evolve for the number of turns specified in `gol.Params.Turns`.
 Your Game of Life should evolve the correct image specified by  `gol.Params.ImageWidth` and `gol.Params.ImageHeight`.

 The skeleton code starts three goroutines.
 The diagram below shows how they should interact with each other.
-Note that not all channels linking IO and the Distributor have been initialised for you.
+Note that not all worldChan linking IO and the Distributor have been initialised for you.
 You will need to make them and add them to the `distributorChannels` and `ioChannels` structs.
 These structs are created in `gol/gol.go`.

 ![Step 1](content/cw_diagrams-Parallel_1.png)

 You are not able to call methods directly on the IO goroutine.
 To use the IO, you will need to utilise channel communication.
-For reading in the initial PGM image, you will need the `command`, `filename` and `input` channels.
+For reading in the initial PGM image, you will need the `command`, `filename` and `input` worldChan.
 Look at the file `gol/io.go` for details.
 The functions `io.readPgmImage` and `startIo` are particularly important in this step.

 Your Game of Life code will interact with the user or the unit tests using the `events` channel.
 All events are defined in the file `gol/event.go`.
 In this step, you will only be working with the unit test `TestGol`.
 Therefore, you only need to send the `FinalTurnComplete` event.